MartinHeroux/papermate/demo/paper.md

 Tables can be found at the end of the manuscript, and they are rather easy to prepare, especially if you use Pandoc-style tables (see `manuscript.md` for example of how to prepare tables).
 To add a table caption, simply allow for one empty line and start the caption with 'Table: '; this will be recognised by Pandoc as a table caption and will be properly formatted in LaTeX.
 To ensure LaTeX produces the table in the expected location, use `\clearpage` between each new table you add.

+Markdown/Pandoc does not support multirow tables.
+This means that tables formatted in Markdown will render to PDF but not to Word.
+This presents a problem for journals that require an editable Word doc on (final) submission.
+There are a few options to build tables in `papermate` to eventually render to Word.
+In short, generating tables in LaTeX code as the first step is the most reliable way to ensure render to PDF and Word.
+Some options are:

+* Obtain a CSV/spreadsheet of the data -> paste in [LaTeX table generator](https://www.tablesgenerator.com/) and format the table -> generate LaTeX code of the table
+* Program data into a Python Pandas dataframe and format the table -> export dataframe to TEX, which generates LaTeX code of the table

+By pasting the LateX table code into the Markdown file, `papermate` will render the table to PDF.

+To render tables in Word, save the LaTeX table code in a TEX file (e.g. tables.tex), then convert the TEX file to DOCX:

+    pandoc tables.tex -f latex -t docx -o tables.docx

+This creates a separate Word doc of the tables only that can be appended to the main manuscript Word doc rendered by `papermate`.

 ## Figures

 Figure are also found at the end of the manuscript and they too are easy to add to the manuscript.